How TikTok Is Changing the Matcha Scene

 - Top: Iced matcha

-- Don't stir - film the layers
+- Don't stir—film the layers

-- Cafes create signature layered drinks
+- Cafes creating signature layered drinks

 Matcha Art (Fall 2024)